hashicorp/terraform-plugin-framework/docs/design/blocks.md

 ### Terraform Plugin Protocol

 In terms of the protocol, all configuration information from the plugin is referred to as the schema.
 Prior to the recent version 6 of the protocol, implementing complex schema types could only be done using blocks.
+Version 6 introduced the new `nested_type` field within `Attribute` so attributes can encode nested object schema information.

 Version 6 of the protocol defines the following implementation details for schema: